 Poetry is one of the most contemplative art forms in the world, largely because of the fact that all words have set meanings; when a poet writes something down, they mean it exactly as they wrote it.
 This isn’t to say that there is no room for interpretation in poetry, of course — there’s a lot! — but it does mean that poetry is a good form of writing for contemplation, for free thought, and for meaningful discussion.
 Alice Walker’s Blessed are the Poor in Spirit is a powerful example of this idea; throughout the verse of poetry, Walker speculates on and discusses a question of her own, a thought that many others have contemplated throughout history, though never in quite this way before.

 Typically, the historic context of a poem makes more sense when it follows the text of the poem, but it is important to understand it before really examining the text.
 The title of the poem, “Blessed are the Poor in Spirit,” is a reference to something that Jesus Christ once famously said, recorded in the Book of Matthew, 5:3 — “blessed are the poor in spirit, for theirs is the kingdom of heaven.”
-Jesus said this as part of what are now remembered as the beatitudes, eight blessings that involved themes and lessons that Jesus preached, today being associated with biblical significance.
+Jesus said this as part of what is now remembered as the beatitudes, eight blessings that involved themes and lessons that Jesus preached, today being associated with biblical significance.
 What Jesus meant by “the poor in spirit” is a widely debated theme amongst theologians.
-Some have argued that it is a parallel for literal poverty, suggesting a person that does not need or desire wealth or luxury, or one who does not allow wealth and poverty to become the centre for their love, as opposed to God.
+Some have argued that it is a parallel for literal poverty, suggesting a person that does not need or desire wealth or luxury, or one who does not allow wealth and poverty to become the center for their love, as opposed to God.
 Others might say that to be poor in spirit means having nothing of value that could be offered to God, that it means being a sinner who recognizes that their spirit is a poor one, but who wants to be clean before God anyway.

-Blessed are the Poor in Spirit was published in Walker’s collection, The World Will Follow Joy: Turning Madness into Flowers, on April 2nd, 2013, following a long adulthood on Walker’s part of activism and advocation of human rights and equality.
+Blessed are the Poor in Spirit was published in Walker’s collection, The World Will Follow Joy: Turning Madness into Flowers, on April 2nd, 2013, following long adulthood on Walker’s part of activism and advocation of human rights and equality.

 Blessed are the Poor in Spirit Analysis